 In any case, the Hub is a history of events between the participants of the Cosmos network.
 This history is possible thanks to the existence of the Cosmos blockchain communication protocol (IBC for Inter Blockchain Communication).
 The job of this protocol is to provide a standard connector that allows blockchains within Cosmos to send messages to each other and share information, keeping a complete record of such messages within the Hub.

-In this way it is possible to enable exchanges in a completely decentralized way between all blockchains.
-The scope of this idea is so wide that Cosmos is known in the crypto world as “the Internet of the Blockchain"
+In this way it is possible to enable exchanges in a completely decentralized way between all the blockchains.
+The scope of this idea is so wide that Cosmos is known in the world cripto as "el Internet of the Blockchain"

 The areas of the Cosmos network

 A zone in the Cosmos network is an independent blockchain that exchanges IBC messages with the Hub.
 From the Hub's perspective, a zone is a multi-asset dynamic membership multi-signature account that can send and receive tokens using IBC packets.
 Like a cryptocurrency account, a zone cannot transfer more tokens than it has, but it can receive tokens from others who have them.
 A zone can be designated as a "source" of one or more types of tokens, giving it the power to inflate that supply of tokens.

 To avoid double spending attacks in the zones, the consensus protocol of Cosmos, limits the possible actions within these zones and the Hub, especially if there are zones with a compromised consensus in some way.